rohit12crj/Study-Notes/Git/notes.md

 ---

+✅ if 2 developers are working on 2 different files there won't be any git conflict . if dev 1 pushes code , & after that dev 2 pushes code , dev 2 would need to do git pull to incorporate changes of dev 1 .
+Git conflict happens only if there are editing the same part of a file .
+Git conflicts occur only when two developers modify the same lines of a file.
+If they modify different sections of the file, Git can automatically merge the changes without conflict.

+---

 ✅ git merging techniques & when to use which ?

+---

 What is HEAD in Git? also explain detached head